Youth and Future

 For a child from a refugee background, adjusting to a new country, a new language, a new lifestyle and a new school can be an overwhelming experience.
 The transition from arriving in a new country, starting a new (or first) school and dealing with the day-to-day experiences of being a child is compounded by the difficulty with communicating in a foreign tongue.
 A large number of children that attend our homework club tend to have a low literacy level in their original language and this makes it difficult for them to rebuild their lives in the host country due to the fact that they speak very little English.
 These facts make the children easy targets for bullying and further isolation.
 As well as being highly likely to bullied, most face particular difficulties at school due to the lack of English language skills.

-Most of the children that are experiencing the transition process in their new environment have a literacy level below that of a 5 year old; an added constraint to their their ability to maximise their academic achievement in comparison to their peers.
+Most of the children that are experiencing the transition process in their new environment have a literacy level below that of a 5 year old; an added constraint to their ability to maximise their academic achievement in comparison to their peers.

 After setting up the Homework Club, Warm Hut UK has been able to provide young people from a refugee background with individual and intensive support with their school homework and general educational experience.
 The club runs from 3:30pm to 6pm Monday through to Thursday each week during school term and from 10am to 2pm on Saturdays.

-Positive peer relationships are developed along with the a deeper understanding what areas need more attention.
+Positive peer relationships are developed along with a deeper understanding what areas need more attention.
 For our Homework Club team, there is an opportunity to further teaching skills, understand the role of an educator better and be more confident in the education system.

 Our activities include: